NEW AND WORTH KNOWING

 Smart agriculture

-The availability of natural resources such as arable land and freshwater is steadily decreasing due to the growing world population.
+The availability of natural resources such as arable land and fresh water is constantly decreasing due to the growing world population.
 The situation is exacerbated by the low annual yields of staple foods.
-The solution to meeting the world's food needs lies in the concept of sustainable food production with smart agriculture, which can also reduce the environmental footprint and waste of resources.
-Smart agriculture systems based on IoT technologies can help achieve environmental sustainability.
-IoT devices collect data on factors such as soil conditions, etc., that contribute to crop growth.
-Analysis of the collected data provides useful information about various agricultural practices, such as fumigation, fertilization, irrigation, and seeding.
+The solution to meeting the world's food needs lies in the concept of sustainable food production with smart agriculture, which can also reduce the ecological footprint and waste of resources.
+Smart farming systems based on IoT technologies can help to achieve environmental sustainability.
+The IoT devices collect data on factors such as soil conditions etc. that contribute to plant growth.
+Analysis of the collected data provides useful information about various agricultural practices, such as fumigation, fertilization, irrigation and seeding.
 This data-driven information helps farmers avoid conditions that could affect crop health.
 In addition, smart farming reduces error-prone and inefficient human intervention and minimizes the use of water, chemicals and other resources.
-This ultimately leads to a smaller environmental footprint and higher production rates.
+This ultimately leads to a smaller ecological footprint and higher production rates.

 Cold chainmanagement

-Nearly one-third of the food produced worldwide is wasted.
-This means that 1.6 billion tons of food are thrown away every year, which equates to a loss of $1.2 trillion.
+Almost a third of the food produced worldwide is wasted.
+This means that 1.6 billion tons of food are thrown away every year, which corresponds to a loss of 1.2 trillion dollars.
 Food also wastes the energy and resources needed to grow, harvest and transport it.
-These are also environmental issues that need to be addressed.
+These are also environmental problems that need to be taken into account.
 The reason for these huge losses lies in the inadequate recording of temperature in the food supply chain.
-Temperature is the most important factor that can affect food quality.
-Incorrect temperature settings can cause food to spoil and go to waste.
-Smart cold chains equipped with wireless IoT sensors can monitor food environmental conditions such as light intensity, air quality, humidity, and most importantly, temperature.
-In addition, smart cold chains ensure that the quality and integrity of the food is not compromised.
+Temperature is the most important factor that can affect the quality of food.
+Incorrect temperature settings can lead to food spoilage and waste.
+Smart cold chains equipped with wireless IoT sensors can monitor the environmental conditions for the food, such as light intensity, air quality, humidity and, most importantly, temperature.
+Smart cold chains also ensure that the quality and integrity of the food is not compromised.

 Summary

 In the past, technology could have a negative impact on the environment.
 Today, it is helping to make the planet greener.
-IoT technologies enable governments, businesses and individuals to implement energy-efficient practices, organize processes and use resources responsibly to achieve long-term environmental sustainability.
+The IoT technologies enable governments, companies and individuals to implement energy-efficient practices, organize processes and use resources responsibly to achieve long-term environmental sustainability.

-Start now and bring sustainability to your business with IoT.
+Get started now and bring sustainability to your company with IoT .

 Share this article